ksalanga/ImageScraper/README.md

 		</mirror>
 ```
 	6. Comment that out and save the settings file.
 Everything should work after this step.

+## Chronological implementation of how I got functionalities to work: ##

+* JSoup Scraping for images on a single web page
+	* Implemented the JSoup library to find all image tags given the request's input address.

 * URL parsing
 	* I decided URL parsing was a problem that could have arisen if a client doesn't type the full address.